tarantool/doc/doc/reference/tt_cli/rocks.rst

         *   -   ``lint``
             -   Check syntax of a rockspec
         *   -   ``list``
-            -   List currently installed rocks
+            -   List the currently installed rocks
         *   -   ``make``
-            -   Compile package in current directory using a rockspec
+            -   Compile package in the current directory using a rockspec
         *   -   ``make_manifest``
             -   Compile a manifest file for a repository
         *   -   ``new_version``